 These multiday events take a toll on the whole body.
 Consistently practicing strength and conditioning exercises and cross training, on a weekly basis reduces your risk of injury and the need to scratch your event due to a physical complaint

 Training for an long distance event is about making faster easier.
 Females are natural fat burners, so we don't need to be doing a gazillion hours in zone 2.
-Learning how your body responds to training means you can make the most of your precious time
+Gender specific training means you can make the most of your precious time

 Practicing selfcare is essential when training for an ultra event.
 Without sufficient rest and sleep the body isn't going to be able to recover from the training and get stronger.
 Arriving fresh on the start line is half the battle won

 The longer the event, the more important mental strength becomes.
 Developing strategies to keep you focused and motivated is part of the preparation process.
 When you stretch your comfort zone, you learn so much about yourself

 We Go Far is a coaching program using a proven framework to get you prepared to cross the finish line of a multiday event.
 It's suitable for beginners, seasoned Ultra cyclists and everything in between.

 The foundation of the program is based on my faster, fitter, healthier, happier framework that I've developed over the last few years, getting my clients to the finish line of long distance events.

 As well as your personalised training plan and one to one consultations, you'll have access to the Women's Endurance Cycling Academy, that goes deep into each module of the framework.
 In the academy you can work through the lessons in your own time, at a pace that suits you, to ensure you are physically and mentally prepared for endurance cycling events.